Cuprate/old_book/src/monero/network/peer_store.md

 ### Gray List

-The gray list contains peers we have been told about but haven't connected to ourselfs, this list is capped at 5000 entries:
+The gray list contains peers we have been told about but haven't connected to ourselves, this list is capped at 5000 entries:

 ```c++
 #define P2P_LOCAL_GRAY_PEERLIST_LIMIT                   5000